Is there still relevance for Christians to consider this, since we have already entered the kingdom?

 Bro.
 Anthony, the kingdom of God is not like that-lah!

+The Kingdom is not like that?
 Is it so?
-Maybe, not exactly like that, but still it is not just basking in grace.
-I am not saying that we are saved through good works, but Eph 2:10 does say that we are saved to do good works.
+Maybe, not exactly like that, but still, it is not just basking in grace.
+I am not saying, we are saved through good works, but at the same time, Eph 2:10 does say, we are saved to do good works.
 Also, the Book of James is very clear about faith without works is dead.
-It is obvious that such dead faith is not pleasing to God.
-Ok, I am also not driving believers to do good works solely by their own effort, for Scripture, in Philippians 2:13, does say that it is God who works in you to will and act according to His good pleasure.
-But at the same time, we cannot hide behind this Philippians verse, and claim no responsibility, purportedly, saying that it is not our fault if God did not work hard enough in us to will and act according to His good pleasure.
+It is obvious, such dead faith is not pleasing to God.
+Ok, I am also not driving believers to do good works solely by their own effort, for Scripture, in Philippians 2:13, does say, it is God who works in you to will and act according to His good pleasure.
+But at the same time, we cannot hide behind this Philippians verse, and claim no responsibility, purportedly, saying, it is not our fault if God did not work hard enough in us, to will and act according to His good pleasure.
 We are to partner God, and yield ourselves to obey His Word and be willing to be led by His Holy Spirit; and this calls for a certain mindset and attitude.

 Gleaning from little children